oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 ### Create the Okta configurations using Terraform

-Now that the Terraform code is ready let's apply this.
+Now that the Terraform code is ready, let's apply it.
 First, run `terraform plan` to see the changes that will be made.
+Verify that the changes proposed by the `plan` make the changes you wanted, on the resources that you intended to modify.
 Then run `terraform apply` and type `yes` to apply the changes.
 You should see an output similar to this.
 You can also log in to the Okta Admin Console to verify the changes.

 Copy the output values as we will need them for the next steps.